 - Make sure you have someone to help you at home during your recovery period, and that your home is comfortable for you to rest.

-Cosmetic surgery procedures should be well researched and well planned, and should only be undertaken by registered and experienced plastic surgeons.
+Cosmetic surgery procedures should be well researched and well planned, and should only be undertaken by registered and experienced cosmetic surgeons.
 If you would like more detail on “how does a breast lift work?”, or input into the benefits of different procedures please contact us for a confidential appointment: (02) 8599 7161